Wendy31/Mars-Rover/README.txt

 UNIT TEST
     - Various methods of the class Rover were used as examples of testing.
     - Find the written test in "test.js" file.
-    - To run test: follow the PREREQUISITES above
+    - To run test: be sure to have followed the PREREQUISITES above
         - Once all installations made, in your terminal, enter inside the "mochatest" folder and run "npm test".